 Professor of Classics, Columbia University.
 Interests: medieval Latin; grammar and exegesis; theory and practice of translation in the early Middle Ages; the history of the manuscript book; philology and the reception of ancient and medieval texts; Rome, especially its literary culture, from late antiquity to the 12th century.

 Assistant Professor, Gallatin.
 Interests: Art history of Greece, Rome, and the Ancient Near East, with a special interest in cultural exchange during the Classical and early Hellenistic periods; ancient painting and mosaics; architecture and movement.

 Associate Research Scholar of Middle Eastern Studies.
 Interests: Egyptian lexicography, cultural history, and literature.

 Instructor of East Asian Studies.
 Interests: Early Chinese cultural history and technical traditions (e.g. agriculture, medicine, calendrical science, divination, and structured play and games); history of science; pre-Buddhist history of religion; Chinese paleography and excavated manuscripts.

-Assistant Professor of History and Art and Art History.
+Assistant Professor of History and Art and Art History, Global Network Assistant Professor in the Study of the Ancient World.
 Interests: identity, images and the built environment, craft production, and exchange with specializations in pre-Islamic Central Asian visual art, as well as interactions between mobile, agricultural, and herder populations, which have shaped Central Asia over millennia.

 Avalon Foundation Professor in the Humanities, Institute of Fine Arts.
 Interests: Prehistoric to early classical Greece; circum-Mediterranean studies; Roman and early medieval civilization in Europe north of the Alps.